Value of Technology Hardware and Equipment company Crown Electrokinetics Corp. (CRKN:NAQ) based in Corvallis fell 69.1% in September

 Laura V. Swett, Chairman of Federal Energy Regulatory Commission (FERC)

-The lowest price of premium gas in cities throughout Lincoln County was found at a single gas station in the week ending Feb.
-28, according to customer reports submitted to GasBuddy.
+The lowest price for a gallon of regular gas in Linn County during the week ending May 30 was $4.75, according to customer reports to GasBuddy.

 Trending